13 Things Lem Predicted About The Future We Live In

 default, 13 Things Lem Predicted About The Future We Live In, Stanisław Lem at home in Kraków, 1975, photo: Aleksander Jałosiński / Forum, stanislaw_lem_portret_16.jpg

 E-books and tablets, smartphones, Google and even ‘The Matrix’ were all conceived in the mid-20th century by the author of ‘Solaris’.
 Here’s how Stanisław Lem predicted the future we live in.

 Optons, lectons, trions and phantomatons...
-You might not know these words but you use most of these things in your everyday life.
-Classic Polish sci-fi author Stanisław Lem conceived of many of them long before they became part of our everyday life.
-He was even the inspiration behind a cult cartoon series and one of the world’s most popular videogames.
+You might not know these words, but you use most of these things in your everyday life.
+The classic Polish sci-fi author Stanisław Lem conceived of many of them long before they became part of our everyday lives.
+He was even the inspiration behind a cult cartoon series and one of the world’s most popular video games.

 E-books & tablets

 Stanisław Lem was probably the first sci-fi writer to accurately predict the end of paper books and the arrival of electronic formats and e-book readers.
 He did so in his 1961 novel A Return from the Stars, some 40 years ahead of any first attempts with e-paper.
 Lem imagined e-books as little memory crystals which could be loaded onto a device, eerily reminiscent of contemporary tablets.
 He called it an ‘opton’, but most of us today call it a Kindle.